pkcsecurity/info-radiator/README.md

 **Note:** "Images" must be either png, jpg, gif, or pdf.

 ## 🖥 How to add a webpage/app
 Edit [`launch-radiator.sh`](https://github.com/jming422/info-radiator/blob/master/launch-radiator.sh), and add your URL of choice to the initial value of the `things` array at the top.
-Entries are newline-separated, no quotes required.
+Entries are newline-separated, quotes required.

 ## 🚀 How to restart/start/stop the radiator
 Visit [http://10.59.1.119:8080](http://10.59.1.119:8080) in your browser!
 (Must be connected to PKC Security or PKC Security Bottom)